 The vast majority of the Brigham residents participate in research during residency in one way or another (including basic science, clinical science, education, global health, and other individually crafted projects).
 All residents have access to outstanding research opportunities and with the help of faculty and program director mentorship, including Becky Baron, the Associate Program Director for Scholarship, they can easily be matched with research mentors.

 For those residents with prior basic/translational laboratory experience and/or interest in pursuing an investigative career as a physician-scientist, the Brigham and its affiliated academic partners are particularly fertile ground.
 Most trainees launch such careers through the standard categorical track (three years) or as subspecialty short-trackers (two years).
 Selected residents with an interest in genetics may opt to pursue a specialized track in Medical Genetics.
-For additional information, please visit the following website: Science in Residency
+Additional information can be found here.

 Selected physician-scientist candidates with established investigative activities may be considered for the Brigham's unique Hemi-Doc program, through which residents can continue their academic work during scheduled three- or six-month interruptions, which will extend training to four- or five-year deviation.
 Entry into this program requires advance approval from the program director, research mentor, and the American Board of Internal Medicine.